TAXPAYERS ARE GETTING A HAIRCUT BUT POLITICIANS ARE DOING GREAT. IT’S TIME TO CUT PAY & BENEFITS FOR ALL LEGISLATORS. – ALLEN

-“Illinois legislators are the fifth highest paid in the nation and only meet half of the year,” Skillicorn said. “(The) Illinois Constitution requires a balanced budget be passed every year.”
+“Illinois legislators are the fifth-highest paid in the nation and only meet half of the year,” Skillicorn said. “(The) Illinois Constitution requires a balanced budget to be passed every year.”

 Skillicorn said Illinois has the second-highest property taxes of any state, and Illinois’ cumulative tax burden is one of the highest in the nation.

 “With all the taxes we pay, shouldn’t we have fully funded pensions?
 Shouldn’t we have the best schools in the nation?
 Shouldn’t we have the most glorious roads with no tolls?
 Shouldn’t our population be going up, not down?”
 Skillicorn said.
 “Not quite.
 Even with some of the highest taxes in the nation, we are always ranked near the bottom in all the above qualities.”

 Skillicorn said holding office is an honor that should focus on the people, not selfish benefits.

 “This is for a part-time job with only about 100 working days a year,” Skillicorn said.
 “Don’t forget the gold-plated pensions and Cadillac health-care package.”

 Skillicorn said that with the continuous level of corruption he witnesses, something has to change and withholding pay may get their attention.

 “If a constitutionally required balanced budget is not passed, the state’s constitutional officers and the 177 members of the General Assembly should not be paid their salary,” Skillicorn said.
 “In the private sector, we are expected to perform our jobs.
 If we do not, we should not be compensated.
 It’s time for politicians to start working for their constituents, not themselves.”

 Skillicorn said he takes inspiration from Warren Buffet and his ideas on how to make sure elected politicians do their jobs.